CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

 ### Task 1: Create a *Language* resource

+In this task, you will learn how to create a **Language** resource in Azure to unlock advanced natural language processing capabilities for text analysis and AI-driven insights.

 You can use many Azure AI Language features with either a **Language** or **Azure AI services** resource.
 There are some instances where only a Language resource can be used.
 For the exercise below, we will use a **Language** resource.
 If you haven't already done so, create a **Language** resource in your Azure subscription.

 1. Click the **&#65291;Create a resource** button and search for *Language service*.
 Select **create** a **Language service** plan.
 You will be taken to a page to *Select additional features*.
 Keep the default selection and click **Continue to create your resource**.